Kalsoy

 The northernmost part and scenery of Kalsoy was used as stand-in for the Kuril Islands in eastern Russia while filming for the 25th James Bond movie No Time to Die.
-In the film, which was released in 2021, the villain’s lair is located on the island, for which a harbour and missile silos were superadded digitally.
+In the film, which was released in 2021, the villain's lair is located on the island, for which a harbour and missile silos were added digitally.

 Kalsoy, like Svínoy, is a comparatively isolated island, in that no bridge, tunnel, or causeway links to it.

 Geography

 The western coast has steep cliffs for the full length of the island, whereas valleys on the eastern slopes protect the four tiny settlements, Húsar, Mikladalur, Syðradalur, and Trøllanes, whose combined populations total less than 80.
 They are connected by a partly surfaced road which passes through four dark tunnels.
 The island's thin shape and road tunnels give it the nickname "the recorder" (blokkfloytan).
 A lighthouse is located at Kallur, the northern tip of Kalsoy.